 Family Caregiver Leave Ontario

-Employees can take up to 8 unpaid weeks per calendar year to provide care or support to certain family members with a serious medical condition (also compassionate leave).
+Employees can take up to 8 unpaid weeks per calendar year to provide care or support to certain family members with a serious medical condition (also known as compassionate leave).

 Eligibility: Available to all employees after 2 consecutive weeks of employment.